Having Fun, Coping with Allergies

 To add your name to the trial waitlist, call 401-793-8652.

-This article was written by Kelsey Quinn and originally appeared in Rhode Island Monthly magazine's "Top Docs" issue, May 2014, and is used with permission.
+This article was written by Kelsey Quinn and originally appeared in Rhode Island Monthly magazine and is used with permission.
 Photos are courtesy of Rhode Island Monthly.